Theyagu10/Chair-Design-Creo/README.md

 # Chair-Design-Creo

-Chair design using Creo for WAAM process
+Chair design using Creo for WAAM process.

+The design was done with good ergonomics.

+Analysis was done to ensure the load withstanding capacity.

 CLick to watch in youtube..!!